pham-henry/WasteShark-Gateway/README.md

 ## 3. Project Layout

-Your C gateway project looks like this:
+This is our C gateway project:
 ```text
 project-root/
 ├── Makefile